YamlToBot/wikicontent/README.md

-# wikicontent
+# content.yamltobot.com

-In this repository, all of the wiki content for the [YamlToBot website](https://yamltobot.com) is stored.
-This includes images and pages.
+In this repository, all of the content for the [YamlToBot website](https://yamltobot.com) is stored.
+This includes images and wiki pages.
 The reason the wiki content is stored here is to prevent the website repo from having two copies of the wiki content, one in the `docs` folder and one in the development workspace.
 Having this as its separate repository also makes it easier for others to contribute to the wiki because it is in a central location.